Interview with Peter Charles Hearmon

 CB: Yeah.

-PH: And when they [clashed?] the bomb went automatically.
+PH: And when they clashed, the bomb went automatically.

 CB: Right.

-PH: And we were, we were first in the stream, that’s right, it was when we, Squadron Leader Hartley so it must, we were, it must have been soon after we arrived at Wittering because we were still a a 8UE squadron.
+PH: And we were, we were first in the stream, that’s right, it was when we, Squadron Leader Hartley so it must, we were, it must have been soon after we arrived at Wittering because we were still a Well, 8UE Squadron.
 Squadron Leader Hartley was the boss who got killed subsequently.
 Anyway, we arrived back to be greeted and this was on a night exercise and I should think it’s in the book.
 They used to do them, we used to do them regularly.
 About at least once a month.
 Let me have a look and see.
 See if I can get the name.

-CB: So we’re looking in the book now but –
+CB: So, we’re looking in the book now but –

-PH: Well I’m trying to see what –
+PH: Well, I’m trying to see what –

 [pause]

-CB: Well what we could do Peter is come back to that.
+CB: Well, what we could do Peter, is come back to that.

-PH: Well yeah anyway.
+PH: Well yeah, anyway.

 CB: Because –

 PH: There used to be, used to be an exercise, an operation so and so.
 This is what I was talking about where you flew to the, I’ve lost the thread now.
-Oh yes we were first in, we were first at Nordhorn and I dropped the bomb.
+Oh yes, we were first in, we were first at Nordhorn and I dropped the bomb.
 Fifty yards I said.
-I said, ‘That’s the fifty yards [two hours down?].
+I said, ‘That’s the fifty yards, two hours down.
 We landed.
 We had this enormous bloody greeting.
 Station commander.
 Squadron commander.
 ‘What did you do Pete?’
-‘Well what did I do?’
-‘Well your bomb dropped two thousand yards short in the woods, set fire to the woods and the whole exercise had to be cancelled’.
-So I said, ‘Well I don’t understand that.’
-And they said, ‘Can we see?’
-And what had happened was the nav leader had typed the wrong, one of the digits wrong in my G set.
-So it wasn’t my fault.
+‘Well, what did I do?’
+‘Well, your bomb dropped two thousand yards short in the woods, set fire to the woods and the whole exercise had to be cancelled’.
+So, I said, ‘Well I don’t understand that’, and they said, ‘Can we see?’
+And what had happened was, the nav leader had typed the wrong, one of the digits wrong in my G set.
+So, it wasn’t my fault.

 CB: No.